resbaz/nectar-cloud-lessons/Planning/Lessons.md

 PuTTY isn't the best solution: there are other, easier solutions for us to use.
 But we need to fit into Intersect's training...

+I don't like the play: and want to ditch it...

 ## To discuss

 Password access, its downsides, keys and ssh, encryption of network access (and why) scp.